rupa-fatigue-ai/fatigue-detection-dataset/README.md

-# Fatigue Detection Dataset
+# Multimodal Physiological Dataset and Models for Fatigue Detection

 ## Multimodal Physiological Datasets for Fatigue Detection

-This repository provides curated multimodal physiological datasets and corresponding machine learning models for fatigue detection research.
-The datasets include signals such as ECG, EEG, and GSR along with labeled fatigue states, enabling the development and evaluation of predictive models.
+This repository provides curated multimodal physiological datasets along with corresponding machine learning models for fatigue detection research.
+The datasets include biosignals such as ECG, EEG, and GSR, accompanied by labeled fatigue states, enabling the development, evaluation, and benchmarking of predictive models.

+**Keywords:** Fatigue Detection, Multimodal Data, ECG, EEG, GSR, Machine Learning, Domain Adaptation, Physiological Signals

 ---